-- Use built-in ventilation options to de-fog your windows.
+- Use built-in ventilation options (like air conditioning or heater vents on cold) to de-fog your windows.
 If you cannot see, pull over to avoid an accident.

 - Engage your brain.
 We often behave subconsciously, especially in areas where we are comfortable.
-If you are entering risky weather, take care to be alert of your surroundings and aware of the choices you make while driving.
+If you are entering risky weather, use common sense and take care to be alert of your surroundings and aware of the choices you make while driving.

 - Do not use cruise control.
 If you accidentally hydroplane, cruise control will make the car go faster.
 It is best to be in control of as much of the car as you can during rainy weather